-Though only two years old, the Latinx Student Alliance feels as if it’s been around for years.
+Though only two years old, the Latinx Student Alliance feels as if it’s been around for much longer.
 A typical meeting, which is held weekly every other Tuesday and Thursday on Zoom, is full of camaraderie, even in the digital void.
 People come and go throughout the hour, saying hello to peers and commenting on the term's workload.
 They cook dinner in their respective homes and say hello from walks outside.

 Current president Yessenia Sanchez utilizes the club's time to catch up with students, talk about Latinx artists/creatives and cultivate a community as we move through a socially-distanced semester.